pybind/pybind11/README.rst

 generation.
 Without comments, the core header files only require ~4K lines of code and depend on Python (3.6+, or PyPy) and the C++ standard library.
-This compact implementation was possible thanks to some of the new C++11 language features (specifically: tuples, lambda functions and variadic templates).
+This compact implementation was possible thanks to some C++11 language features (specifically: tuples, lambda functions and variadic templates).
 Since its creation, this library has grown beyond Boost.Python in many ways, leading to dramatically simpler binding code in many common situations.

 Tutorial and reference documentation is provided at `pybind11.readthedocs.io <https://pybind11.readthedocs.io/en/latest>`_.